 - The lowest "n" (sample size) items are returned as the sample.

 For risk-stratified sampling, the above process runs 3 times, for high, medium, and low risk transactions.

-For random sampling, it runs once across the whole population.
+For random sampling, the above process runs once across the whole population.